-Yes, a means test exists for the purpose of determining the indigents of an applicant for aid.
+Yes, a means test exists for the purpose of determining the indigence of an applicant for aid.
 In civil matters, the income and assets of the applicant and/or his/her spouse are both taken into account to qualify for aid.
 However, certain restrictions exist regarding the types of claims, and financial assistance is often not provided for monetary claims for damages based on contract and delict.
-Although perhaps available, it is doubtful that the institutions mentioned in question 7.1 above will accept class/group actions.